 (13) The provisions of these regulations relating to appeals to the Full Bench from a decision of the Commission apply, so far as is practicable and with such modifications to forms as are necessary, to and in relation to appeals to the Full Bench from a decision of an Industrial Magistrate.

+[Regulation 102 amended in Gazette 22 Jan 2008 p.
+193.]

 103. Procedure for listing matters before the Full Bench

 (1) This regulation applies to the procedure for listing of matters before the Full Bench in proceedings under section 49 of the Act.